Anti-Microbial Coatings for Medical and Underwater Biofouling Applications (RFT-260)

 The technology includes a polysiloxane backbone that enables versatile attachment of QAS with multiple options for salts (e.g. bromides, chlorides, and iodides).

-This technology is patented in the U.S. (issued US patent 8,709,394), and is available for licensing/partnering opportunities.
+This technology is the subject of US Issued Patent No. 8,709,394 and is available for licensing/partnering opportunities.

 Saurabhi Satam, Business Development and Licensing Associate